InboxSDK/InboxSDK/README.md

 Gmail's HTML structure or ajax formats aren't what we expect.
-For example, if we have code that calls `.querySelector(...)` on an element and then requires an element to be returned, we should either import and use 'querySelectorOrFail.js' (which throws an error with a useful message if no element is found), or we should handle null being returned from `.querySelector(...)` with code like the following:
+For example, if we have code that calls `.querySelector(...)` on an element and then requires an element to be returned, we should either import and use 'querySelectorOrFail.ts' (which throws an error with a useful message if no element is found), or we should handle null being returned from `.querySelector(...)` with code like the following: